simorjay/Azure-Health-Extension/README.md

 ## Setting up a Privileged Access Workstation (PAW) ##

-It is essential that before any deployment is started a known 'good clean client' is configured to connect to the cloud.
+It is essential that before any deployment is started a known 'good client' is configured to connect to the cloud.
 This can be done in varied levels of security assurance.
-Ideally it is recommended that a **Privileged Access Workstation** be set up and all administrators operate in the constrains of the secured client model.
+Ideally it is recommended that a **Privileged Access Workstation** be set up and all administrators operate in the constraints of the secured client model.

 Deploy a PAW solution to ensure that management of the services is done in a secure service model.
 This step is recommended to ensure that no access be done to subscription management without a isolated client host.